Slapshot (band): Sudden Death Overtime (1988–1993)

-Blast Furnace and Unconsciousness (1993-1994)
+Blast Furnace and Unconsciousness (1993–1994)

-Their 1993 album Blast Furnace (We Bite Records) was a move into sample-based industrial/metal/hardcore sound.
-The lineup only included one original member, Choke, along with a more metal-based backing band including Darryl Sheppard of Slaughter Shack, Barry Hite and Chris Lauria.
-The album took 2 weeks to write and 3 days to record, with the band not being too impressed with the final result.
-Slapshot then toured Europe that spring, and on the second date of the tour, they recorded a live album in Berlin called Live at SO36 (We Bite Records).
+Their next album Blast Furnace, was released in 1993, via We Bite Records.
+With this release Slapshot evolved their sound still sticking to their hardcore roots while also mixing industrial metal.
+At this point Kelly was the only original member left in the band, with Darryl Sheppard of Slaughter Shack, Barry Hite and Chris Lauria rounding out the rest of the lineup.
+The album was written in two weeks and recorded in three days, though the band was unsatisfied with the final result.
+Slapshot then toured Europe that spring, while on tour they recorded their first live album in Berlin called Live at SO36 which was also released via We Bite Records.

-The following year, there was another line-up change that resulted in Darryl leaving the band to be replaced by Mike Bowser.
-They recorded the Unconsciousness LP (We Bite Records) in Chicago with Steve Albini, ex-member of Big Black and producer for Nirvana.

-During this time, there was a lot of tension among the band, with Chris Lauria not getting along with Barry Hite and Hite not getting along with Jack Kelly.
-Around the time of their 3rd studio album Unconsciousness being recorded, ex-guitar and bass player Jordan Wood committed suicide.
+In 1994, Sheppard left the band and was replaced by Mike Bowser.
+They recorded their next album in Chicago with producer Steve Albini, ex-member of Big Black and producer for Nirvana.
+During this time, there was a lot of tension among the band, with Lauria not getting along with Hite and Hite not getting along with Kelly.
+Around the recording process of their third album Unconsciousness being recorded, ex-guitar and bass player Jordan Wood committed suicide.
 This brought Mark McKay back into the group socially and ultimately back into the band.
+Unconsciousness was released later that year via We Bite Records.

-In August 1994, Slapshot went off to Europe for a two-month tour with Ignite and a split 7-inch single record was released to promote it.
-The tour kicked off at the Hultsfred Festival in Sweden on August 11 and ended on October 4 in Germany.
-Slapshot played 50 shows in 7 countries in 54 days.
-When they returned from touring, Chris Lauria managed to convince Jack Kelly to get Mark McKay back.
+In August 1994, Slapshot embarked on a lengthy European tour with Ignite the two would release a split 7-inch record was to help promote the tour.
+The tour began with a performance at the Hultsfred Festival in Sweden on August 11, and concluded in Germany on October 4.
+Over the course of 54 days, Slapshot performed 50 shows across seven countries.
+After returning home, Chris Lauria persuaded Jack Kelly to bring Mark McKay back into the band's lineup.

 With both Blast Furnace and Unconsciousness, the band ventured away from their hardcore sound into a more hard rock territory.
-Lead singer Choke later commented on the sound change, stating "Well you know after doing hardcore for a few years, everyone was starting to change and do something a little different.
+Lead singer Choke later commented on the sound change, stating:

+Well you know after doing hardcore for a few years, everyone was starting to change and do something a little different.
 You think you're doing what's right, you think you're doing what you're into at the moment.
 Everyone was listening to Soundgarden and Nirvana and the whole grunge thing was getting pretty big.
 I was really into industrial bands like Ministry.
-You know what you like to do is probably not what the band should be doing at that period of time and you sort of get out of your comfort zone and do some things that you're into at the time, but maybe some other people are not that into."
+You know what you like to do is probably not what the band should be doing at that period of time and you sort of get out of your comfort zone and do some things that you're into at the time, but maybe some other people are not that into.